← Dive Tools

 Pitfall: what happens if you use pressure-only thirds?

-Safety reminder: This calculator assumes both divers share the same depth profile and SAC rate.
-Real dives add variability — increase reserves for long penetrations, variable SAC rates, stress, or overhead environments.
-Always follow your training agency's gas-management guidelines and adjust for the dive at hand.
-Never dive to the exact numbers; build in margin.
+Safety reminder: Even with SAC-aware matching enabled, this calculator assumes both divers share a constant depth profile, constant SAC, and no failures.
+Real dives add variability — workload, temperature, stress, equipment differences, and overhead environments all change consumption.
+Always follow your training agency's gas-management guidelines and build in margin.
+Never dive to the exact numbers.